Marie Borge Refsum

 Marie Borge Refsum (20 March 1927 – 16 February 2023) was a Norwegian politician, who served as a member of the Conservative Party.

 Refsum served as a deputy representative to the Norwegian Parliament from Akershus during the term 1973–1977.

 On the local level, she was a member of the executive committee of Asker municipal council, having been elected in the so-called "women's coup" where four women (Tove Billington Bye, Berit Ås, Marie Borge Refsum and Kari Bjerke Andreassen) led a successful campaign to get women elected to the municipal council.

 Refsum died on 16 February 2023, at the age of 95.
-Her granddaughter is the researcher Alexander Refsum Jensenius.
+Among her grandchildren are the political scientist Francesca R. Jensenius and music technologist Alexander Refsum Jensenius.